The legendary Col d'Aubisque is an iconic Tour de France climb

 When was the road to Col d'Aubisque built?

-The road was cut into the mountain in the early 1900s.
-There is a café at the summit which is open year round.
+The road to the summit was cut into the mountain in the early 1900s.
+There is a café at the summit which is open year-round.
 It is a popular lunch destination with cyclists with sweeping views of both the Pyrenees-Atlantiques and Hautes-Pyrenees.

 Why is Col d'Aubisque famous?

 The iconic pass is one of the most famous mountain climbs on the Tour de France and has been crossed by the race many times.
 The first time was in 1910.
-Together with the Col du Tourmalet and the Col du Galibier is one of the "big three" in the French race.
+Together with the Col du Tourmalet and the Col du Galibier, it is one of the "big three" in the French race.
 The Vuelta a España has also included the climb.
-At the top you will find several monuments which illustrates the cycling history that has been made on the mountain.
-The drive offers sweeping panoramas steeped in legend and provide lots of driving pleasure.
+At the top, you will find several monuments that illustrate the cycling history that has been made on the mountain.
+The drive offers sweeping panoramas steeped in legend and provides lots of driving pleasure.

 Is Col d'Aubisque open?

-Set high in the Pyrenees mountain range, on the northern slopes of the Pic de Ger, the road is generally closed from December to June but can be closed anytime when the access is not cleared of snow.
+Set high in the Pyrenees mountain range, on the northern slopes of the Pic de Ger, the road is generally closed from December to June but can be closed at any time when the access is not cleared of snow.